3D Uncertain Implicit Surface Mapping using GMM and GP: Introduction

-In our previous work\cite{gpgmm1}, we proposed GP-mapping focusing on simple building models, with 1D GMM as prior for the surface depth.
+In our previous work\cite{gpgmm1}, we proposed GP-mapping focusing on structured buildings, with 1D GMM as prior for the surface depth.
 In each local facade frame, the surface is represented in 2.5D.
-In this paper, we generalize the previous methods to more complex structures, employing 4D HGMMs to obtain the model prior and convert the constrained local 2.5D surfaces to fully 3D representations.
-Also, the mapping process is simplified since the segmentation of local surfaces is not required anymore.
-When GMMs are extended to higher dimensions, the issue of model selection (choice of the GMM component number) arises.
+In this paper, we generalize the previous methods to more complex structures, employing 4D HGMMs to obtain the model prior and convert the local 2.5D surfaces to fully 3D representations, with fewer geometrical constraints for more general shapes.
+Also, the mapping process is simplified since the segmentation of local surfaces is not required anymore, reducing training time and minimizing potential segmentation errors.
+When GMMs are extended to higher dimensions, the issue of model selection (choice of the component number) arises.
 Therefore, a hierarchical GMM technique is employed to solve the selection of component numbers and speed up GMM training.
 GP inference is followed to correct irregular parts of GMM priors that do not comply with the original training points.

-The contributions of this work are the following: \begin{itemize} \item We map uncertain 3D continuous signed-distance fields in urban areas with probabilistic inferences using laser scanning point clouds, which can be applied in various downstream tasks and can be updated probabilistically.
+The contributions of this work are the following: \begin{itemize} \item We map uncertain 3D continuous SDFs in urban areas with probabilistic inferences using laser scanning point clouds, which can be applied in various downstream tasks and can be updated probabilistically.
 The experimental results demonstrate the value of the uncertainty measures, showing that estimations with lower uncertainty lead to superior surface reconstruction outcomes.

-\item We expand the existing work\cite{gpgmm1} to a more generalized approach by applying a higher dimensional hierarchical GMM, combined with GP inferences to yield a fully 3D map with efficient surface prediction and to maintain a faithful uncertainty description.
-This approach establishes a seamless connection between the HGMM surface distance estimation and the GP framework, contributing to a cohesive and synergistic modeling strategy.
+\item We expand the prior work\cite{gpgmm1} to a more generalized approach by applying a higher dimensional hierarchical GMM, combined with GPs to yield a fully 3D map with efficient surface prediction and to maintain a uncertainty description.
+This approach establishes a seamless connection between the HGMM surface distance estimation and the GP framework, contributing to enhanced accuracy, efficiency and the robustness to more general shapes.

-\item We evaluate the accuracy and the faithfulness of the uncertainty quantification with both real-world LiDAR point clouds, collected by the mobile mapping system (MMS).
-The Root mean squared error (RMSE) and averaged log-likelihood are used as metrics to evaluate the results of GPIS, Log-GPIS, and our method (GMM alone and GPGMM). \end{itemize}
+\item We evaluate the accuracy and the faithfulness of the uncertainty quantification with real-world LiDAR point clouds, collected by the mobile mapping system (MMS).
+The Root mean squared error (RMSE) and averaged predictive log-likelihood are used as metrics to evaluate the results. \end{itemize}